sahussain/Udacity-MLEN-CapstoneProject/Proposal/Proposal.md

 ### Benchmark Model
 _(approximately 1-2 paragraphs)_

-For this problem, the benchmark model will  Time Series Forecasting with Linear Learner.
+For this problem, the benchmark model will  Time Series Forecasting with Linear Learner theoretically the DeepAR should be better.

 ### Evaluation Metrics
 _(approx. 1-2 paragraphs)_